tarsofranarin/tarsofranarin.github.io/README.md

 ## Human Activity Recognition

 In this [project](HAR.ipynb) I use accelerometer data from mobile phones to recognise different daily activities.
-Different machine learning models such as random forest classifiers and convolutional neural networks are deployed.
+Various machine learning models such as random forest classifiers and convolutional neural networks are deployed.